download, walk, listen.

-Walkie Talkie Dream Garden is an interactive soundwalk being developed by sound artist and composer Dafna Naphtali using U-Gruve AR Audio Augmented-Reality platform by Richard Rodkin.
-The free app, available for Android and iOS mobile devices uses geo-tagged audio files, originally recorded on-site to create short electroacoustic compositions, that are played / altered by the physical (GPS) location of the participants listening over headphones.
+• Walkie Talkie Dream Garden is an interactive soundwalk developed by sound artist and composer Dafna Naphtali using the U-GRUVE AR Audio Augmented-Reality platform by Richard Rodkin.
+The free app, available for Android and iOS mobile devices, uses geo-tagged audio files and electroacoustic compositions created with recordings made on-site.
+The audio is played / altered by the physical (GPS) location of the participants listening over headphones.
+Launched in Brooklyn and Hamburg, Germany in 2018, still going strong in 2020~ Check out the soundwalk on your own anytime 24/7!

 Tips for iOS app: